mebeim/ctf-challenges/challenges/PPC64LEL/README.md

 We are dealing with a tree of function calls where endianness may be switched between each call.
-What if we want to debug the program while it's running to see the actual code being executed, and what exactly is going on?
+What if we want to debug the program while it's running to see the actual code being executed?
 We can do it, as long as we are careful about endian switches.

 QEMU user does not know about `switch_endian`, so we have to resort to QEMU system.
 A simple Debian 12 PPC64LE image as shown in the handout README will